benblack769/benblack769.github.io/posts/rants/machine-learning-aethetics.md

 title: "Visualize Everything: The Foundation of Machine Learning Aesthetics."
 slug: ml-aesthetics
 under_construction: true
 excerpt: "Machine learning in practice always seems to end up ugly.
-Learn how the young ML leaders of the deep learning revolution emphasized one particular rule to keep their systems beautiful and inspiring."
+Young ML leaders of the deep learning revolution emphasized one particular rule to keep their systems beautiful and inspiring."
 comments: false
 share: false
 post_date: "2024"